stephenjohnlimb/boot/K8s.md

 is remounted.

 Now lets say we need a new vm for a little experiment; we can use the following command:

+See [Windows Networking](WindowsNetworkWithMultipass.md) if you want to add additional networks.

 ```
 multipass launch --name primary 20.04 --disk 20G